Cloud Security Best Practices: An In-Depth Expert Guide

 If you see there are many misconceptions revolving around cloud security, and some of them include that the cloud is insecure, your cloud service provider is responsible for everything, thinking data backups are automatic and infallible, neglecting the importance of identity and access management (IAM), irregular in updating security settings, and more.

-Well, the tools and technologies for cloud security come within your cloud bundle.
+The tools and technologies for cloud security come within your cloud bundle.
 But your approaches play an essential in enhancing your cloud computing security, which includes IAM, encryption, virtual private cloud (VPC), network security, security information and event management (SIEM), cloud access security broker (CASB), Data Loss Prevention tools, Cloud Security Posture Management (CSPM) tools, serverless security, threat intelligence, etc.